The Most Effective Magnetic Measurement

-Airborne magnetic surveys are the most common and, for most exploration applications, the most effective way of making magnetic measurements.
-Airborne magnetic data acquisition has a number of advantages over land and marine-base surveys.
-Rapid speed of acquisition is beneficial when dealing with the time-variations of the magnetic field.
+Airborne magnetic data acquisition has a number of advantages over land and marine-based surveys.
+Rapid speed of acquisition is critical when dealing with the time-variations of the magnetic field.
 The survey height of an airplane has the advantage of moving the measurement point away from the influence of near surface magnetic disturbances that are usually not of exploration interest.

-As the aircraft flies, the magnetometer measures and records the total intensity of the magnetic field at the sensor, which is a combination of the desired magnetic field generated in the Earth as well as tiny variations due to the temporal effects of the constantly varying solar wind and the magnetic field of the survey aircraft.
+As the aircraft flies, the magnetometer measures and records the total intensity of the magnetic field at the sensor.
+The total intensity is a combination of the desired magnetic field generated in the Earth as well as tiny variations due to the temporal effects of the constantly varying solar wind and the magnetic field of the survey aircraft.
 By subtracting the solar, regional, and aircraft effects, the resulting aeromagnetic map shows the spatial distribution and relative abundance of magnetic minerals (most commonly the iron oxide mineral magnetite) in the upper levels of the Earth’s crust.

 Because different rock types differ in their content of magnetic minerals, the magnetic map allows a visualization of the geological structure of the upper crust in the subsurface, particularly the spatial geometry of bodies of rock and the presence of faults and folds.
 This is particularly useful where bedrock is obscured by surface sand, soil or water.
-This allows for several applications of magnetic surveys:
+Applications include geologic mapping, mineral exploration, unexploded ordinance (UXO), and petroleum exploration.